flosommerfeld/Historify/README.md

 <br />
 <br />
 ## Version history
+__Version 1.4.1:__
+  The text of the navigation tabs is now responsive.
+Furthermore a GitHub ribbon was added on some pages to advertise the projects GitHub page/repository.

 __Version 1.4.0:__
   The WebExtension is now available in various languages: English, German, Spanish, French, Japanese, Portuguese and Russian.
 Please be aware that some of the languages have been translated via a dictionary.